adrybakov/wulfric/docs/source/contribute/index.rst

 Set up the environment
 ----------------------

-We recommend to use virtual environment.
+We recommend to use virtual environment (with |venv|_, for example).
 Once the virtual environment is created, you can install requirements:

 * Package dependencies::